My statement in my last article was:

 " The renewed WPB will be in the coming period fixed to principles as also flexible (supple)(…)

-, but those were - special after the first election victory in 1894 - very quickly given up (…)
+In 1885 was founded the Belgian Workers Party.
+The BWP had certain socialist principles, but those were - special after the first election victory in 1894 - very quickly given up (…)

 There came a great disgust against the deep going debate and against the socialist theory(…)